Explainer: Mysterious 'brain fever' killing children in India

 Officials are scrambling to contain the outbreak, but victims' relatives say poor hospital facilities have allowed the death toll to balloon.

-Two lawyers have filed a petition to the Supreme Court criticizing government "inaction", citing an inadequate number of doctors and hospital beds, according to a report by Reuters partner ANI.
+Two lawyers have filed a petition to the Supreme Court criticising government "inaction", citing an inadequate number of doctors and hospital beds, according to a report by Reuters partner ANI.

 District magistrate Ghosh told Reuters officials were running door-to-door awareness campaigns in villages by asking people to stay clean and hydrated.
 Other officials are ensuring children get sweets at breakfast to maintain glucose levels.